typedb/typedb/README.md

 ## Download and Running Grakn Core

-To run Grakn Core (which you can download from the [Download Centre](https://grakn.ai/download) or [GitHub Releases](https://github.com/graknlabs/grakn/releases)), you need:
-1. Java 8 (OpenJDK or Oracle Java)
+To run Grakn Core (which you can download from the [Download Centre](https://grakn.ai/download) or [GitHub Releases](https://github.com/graknlabs/grakn/releases)), you need to have Java 8 (OpenJDK or Oracle Java) installed.
-2. If running on Windows version prior to 10, please make sure to have [Visual Studio C++ Runtime for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed

 You can visit the [Setup Guide](https://dev.grakn.ai/docs/running-grakn/install-and-run) to help your installation.